sprout-uci/APEX/README.md

 In "simple_app", LED8 should remain ON (exec_flag=1, i.e., valid proof of execution).
 In "violation_forge_*", LED8 should turn OFF (exec_flag=1, i.e., valid proof of execution).

-#### NOTE: To simulate (or run a test with and FPGA) using a different test-case you need to re-run "make test-case_name" to generate the corresponding pmem.mem file and re-run the synthesis step (step 10 in [Creating a Vivado Project for VAPE]) on Vivado.
+#### NOTE: To simulate (or run a test with and FPGA) using a different test-case you need to re-run "make test-case_name" to generate the corresponding pmem.mem file and re-run the synthesis step (step 10 in [Creating a Vivado Project for APEX]) on Vivado.

-## Running VAPE Verification
+## Running APEX Verification

-To check HW-Mod against VRASED and VAPE LTL subproperties using NuSMV run:
+To check HW-Mod against VRASED and APEX LTL subproperties using NuSMV run:

         make verify

 Note that running make verify proofs may take several minutes (Time may very widely depending on the setup, e.g., 22 minutes on a Ubuntu18 VM with 4 cores and 4GB of RAM).

-To run VAPE and VRASED end-to-end implementation proofs check the readme file in:
+To run APEX and VRASED end-to-end implementation proofs check the readme file in:

         verification_specs/soundness_and_security_proofs